ashishb/ashishb/README.md

 ### DevOps

 If you are a DevOps person, you would enjoy the common pitfalls of [GitHub Actions](https://ashishb.net/tech/common-pitfalls-of-github-actions/).
-If you use bash, consider making it more [robust](https://ashishb.net/all/the-first-two-statements-of-your-bash-script-should-be/), this check would have prevented me from deleting my full disk!
+If you use bash, consider making it more [robust](https://ashishb.net/all/the-first-two-statements-of-your-bash-script-should-be/), This check would have prevented me from deleting my full disk!
 I really did that [once](https://ashishb.net/tech/my-rm-rf-moment/).

 #### DevOps Tools